 \section{Discussion}

 \textbf{Limitations.} Our method takes as input a depth map from the monocular depth estimation model as the guidance.
-While such single image depth methods are improving, it is possible for the guidance map to have significant errors still.
-This leads to adverse effects on the depth completion.
+While such single-image depth methods are improving, it is possible for the guidance map to have significant errors still.
+This leads to adverse effects on depth completion.
 Furthermore, although our method is robust to outliers and noise, we observe that the completion quality will decrease significantly in very sparse scenarios, e.g., where over $50\%$ of sparse depths are outliers.

-\textbf{Conclusion.} In this paper, we analyze exiting depth completion methods and show that they cannot generalize to different data domains and are sensitive to noise.
+\textbf{Conclusion.} In this paper, we analyze existing depth completion methods and show that they cannot generalize to different data domains and are sensitive to noise.
 We propose a simple yet robust system for depth completion.
 Our method leverages a single image depth prior and is trained with diverse data augmentation.
 In addition, we redesign two depth completion benchmarks to better evaluate a depth completion method's generalization ability and its robustness to noise, different sparsity patterns, and diverse scenes.
 We show that our approach achieves promising performance on our new benchmarks, works with a variety of sensor types and is robust to the sensor noise, with a single trained model.
-Our method provides a solution to high quality mobile depth capture, which can improve downstream depth related applications on mobile devices.
+Our method provides a solution to high-quality mobile depth capture, which can improve downstream depth-related applications on mobile devices.